jppope/Javascript-Study-Guide/howToLearnBreakdown.md

 video resources
 audio
-books (antecdotally this is the most prevelant) Internet
+books (anecdotally this is the most prevalent) Internet